Milan Lombardy, Italy Travel Guide

 Refunds can be received immediately at airport refund points or credited back to your card.

-Inform your bank of your travel dates to Italy to avoid card blocks.
+Inform your bank of your travel dates on A trip to italy to avoid card blocks.
 Keep a separate record of your bank's emergency contact numbers for lost or stolen cards.